ilovedadata/ilovedadata.github.io/README.md

 - 1 What is the highest delta episodes between first and last appearance of a given character?
 - 2 What is the most present Naruto character throughout the Anime?
 - 3 What is the most used japanese kanji in the japanese voice actors names?
-- 6 What is the episode with the most characters present?
+- 4 Are there Naruto characters who have been dubbed by more than a dubber? (consider the most present 50 characters)
-- 2 Are there dubbers who dubbed more than one character?
+- 5 What is the episode with the most characters?
+Make a top and a flop 10!
-- 3 Is there a single naruto character who has been dubbed by more people?
+- 6 What is the most present word in Naruto plots?
+Exclude English stopwords and punctuation signs

 #### Code structure
 * **Links scraping section**